Skip to content

 If memory stays high after PDF generation, that does not automatically mean IronPDF has a memory leak.

-For long-running services, the most effective patterns are:
+For long-running services, the most effective steps are:

 When to contact support